 Expect that your pet will need a professional oral evaluation and prophylaxis every 6-12 months by your veterinarian despite your home care plan.

-Warning signs of dental problems in cats and dogs
+Warning signs of dental problems in your pet

 Being a responsible pet parent means doing everything in your power to keep anything harmful from impacting your pet.
 In a world where many diseases are unfortunately not preventable, it is particularly important to do all we can to avert those diseases that are preventable.